eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Fixed start position off-by-1 error in Clob.getSubString().

-     * Added connectTimeout parameter that allows users of JDK-1.4 and newer to specify a maximum time to wait to establish a connection.
+     * Added connectTimeout parameter that enables users of JDK-1.4 and newer to specify a maximum time to wait to establish a connection.